GMPavanLab/dynsight/docs/source/info_gain.rst

 For the theoretical aspects of this work, see INSERT REF.

 This recipe explains how to compute the information gain through clustering analysis.
-The LENS descriptor is computed on a many-body trajectory, and then onion clustering is run on a broad range of time resolutions ∆t.
+We use a syntetic dataset containing a signal that oscillates between 0 and 1, with Gaussian noise.
+Onion clustering is run on a broad range of time resolutions ∆t.
 The information gain and the Shannon entropy of the environments is computed for each value of ∆t.
-The analysis is implemented using both onion 1.0.13 and 2.0.0 ("onion smooth").
+The analysis is implemented using onion 2.0.0 ("onion smooth").

-Let's start by creating a :class:`.trajectory.Trj` and computing LENS:
+Let's start by creating a the synthetic dataset:

 .. testcode:: recipe3-test

-    from pathlib import Path
-    from dynsight.trajectory import Trj

-    # Loading an example trajectory
+    import numpy as np

+    # Parameters
+    n_atoms = 10
+    num_blocks = 10
+    block_size = 100
+    sigma = 0.1

+    # Generate the array
-    files_path = Path("../tests/systems/")
+    tmp_data = []
+    for _ in range(n_atoms):
+        tmp_data.append(np.concatenate([
+            np.random.normal(loc=(i % 2), scale=sigma, size=block_size)
+            for i in range(num_blocks)
+        ]))
-    trj = Trj.init_from_xtc(
+    data = np.array(tmp_data)
-        traj_file=files_path / "balls_7_nvt.xtc",
-        topo_file=files_path / "balls_7_nvt.gro",
-    )

-    _, lens = trj.get_lens(r_cut=10.0)

-The following functions take as input the LENS dataset, and a list of values of time resolutions ∆t, and for each of these perform Onion clustering, and compute the information gain achieved through clustering with that ∆t.
+The following functions take as input the dataset, and a list of values of time resolutions ∆t, and for each of these perform Onion clustering, and compute the information gain achieved through clustering with that ∆t.